bahmutov/cypress-watch-and-reload/README.md

 const { defineConfig } = require('cypress')

 module.exports = defineConfig({
+  e2e: {
+    env: {
       // list the files and file patterns to watch 'cypress-watch-and-reload': {
         watch: ['page/*', 'circle.yml'],
       },
-  e2e: {
+    },
     // We've imported your old cypress plugins here.
     // You may want to clean this up later by importing these. setupNodeEvents(on, config) {